Mass media in Kazakhstan: Media-related legal code

 Media watchdog groups such as ARTICLE 19 have voiced their concern over the government's moves in the past few years to silence the opposition.
 Recent changes in media-related laws in Kazakhstan appear to target non-governmental media outlets.
 Criticism of government employees can lead to lawsuits, and news laws against "extremism" have been used to shut down opposition media sources.

 According to opposition source Adil Soz the Kazakh legal code is stringent on defamation, allowing even for cases where the defamation is true.
 "One can seek compensation for true statements damaging his/her reputation – for example, a government official who is of accused of abuse of State funds, can claim compensation even if the statement damaging his/her reputation is true".
 This also means that an Internet Service Provider could attract liability "by unwittingly providing access to insulting or defamatory information published through the Internet".

-Eurasian Media Forum

-The Eurasian Media Forum is an annual discussion platform that brings together over 600 delegates from 60 countries.
-The first Eurasian Media Forum was held in 2002 in Astana and aimed to start discussions on the most critical political, economic and social issues.